ibm-cloud-docs/Backup/change-password.md

 For more information about arguments and attributes, see [ibm_storage_evault](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/storage_evault){: external}.

-## Changing the backup password in the UI
+## Changing the backup password in the console
 {: #changeBackupPW}
 {: help}
 {: support}